linuslh1996/song-analysis/README.md

 11. know
 12. tonight
 ````
-- I had the feeling that often, artist say their song title in the end of the refrain.
+- I had the feeling that often, artist sing their song title in the end of the refrain.
 But how often is this true?
 Actually, in 25% of cases, the song title can be found in the end of the refrain (only in 10% of cases, it is in the beginning).
 But very often, the song title is also sung in another part of the refrain.